ToothyCow/ITC_BladesInTheDark/Wake of the Dragon/Locations/Hall of Broken Promises.md

 Description:
-- XXX

 A museum-like vault of unfulfilled wishes — each sealed in crystal orbs that whisper their regret.
-The djinni scholars study them to “improve” future contracts.
+The djinni scholars study them to “improve” future contracts.qws

 Given the sensitive nature of these unfulfilled wishes, there are numerous high-level magical defenses in place.
 - **Sentinel Stone Dragons**